alexr101/React-Blockchain-Address-Search/README.md

 ## Quick Setup

-* Run npm install & npm run.
+* Run npm install & npm start.
 * Open the app on localhost:3000
 * (optional) to run in ngrok copy and paste url from console